miracle2k/tarsnapper/README.rst

 The ``--target`` argument selects which set of backups to apply the expire operation to.
-All archives that match this expression are considered to be part of the same backup set that you want to operate on. tarsnapper will then look at the date of each archive (this is why you need the ``$date`` placeholder) and determine those which are not needed to accomodate the given given delta range.
+All archives that match this expression are considered to be part of the same backup set that you want to operate on.

+tarsnapper will then look at the date of each archive (this is why you need the ``$date`` placeholder) and determine those which are not needed to accomodate the given given delta range.
+It will parse the date using the ``python-dateutil`` library, which supports a vast array of different formats, though some restrictions apply: If you are using ``yyyy-dd-mm``, it cannot generally differentiate that from ``yyyy-mm-dd``.

 Note the single "-" that needs to be given between the ``--deltas`` argument and the command.